KxSystems/docs/docs/cloud/autoscale/index.md

 ---
 title: Auto Scaling for a kdb+ realtime database | Cloud | kdb+ and q documentation
-description: How to autoscale a cloud deployment of kdb+ realtime database
+description: How to auto-scale a cloud deployment of kdb+ realtime database
 author: Jack Stapleton
 date: September 2020
 ---